 Ellis Island Timeline

-Ellis dies in 1794, and in 1808 New York State buys the island from his family for $10,000.
+Ellis dies in 1794, and in 1808 New York State buys the island for $10,000.
 The U.S. War Department pays the state for the right to use Ellis Island to build military fortifications and store ammunition, beginning during the War of 1812.
 Half a decade later, Ellis Island is used as a munitions arsenal for the Union army during the Civil War.

 Meanwhile, the first federal immigration law, the Naturalization Act, is passed in 1790; it allows all white males living in the U.S. for two years to become citizens.
 There is little regulation of immigration when the first great wave begins in 1814.

 Nearly 5 million people will arrive from northern and western Europe over the next 45 years.
 Castle Garden, one of the first state-run immigration depots, opens at the Battery in lower Manhattan in 1855.
 The Potato Famine that strikes Ireland (1845-52) leads to the immigration of over 1 million Irish alone in the next decade.

 Concurrently, large numbers of Germans flee political and economic unrest.
 Rapid settlement of the West begins with the passing of the Homestead Act in 1862.
 Attracted by the opportunity to own land, more Europeans begin to immigrate.

 After the Civil War, Ellis Island stands vacant, until the government decides to replace the New York immigration station at Castle Garden, which closes in 1890.
 Control of immigration is turned over to the federal government, and $75,000 is appropriated for construction of the first federal immigration station on Ellis Island.